 Each time the U.S. economy went into recession, Congress extended the UI benefits period.
 But without actual reform, it continued to decline.Share on Twitter

-The 1990–1991 recession produced a similar story arc: UI performed poorly, Congress determined it needed reform and created the Advisory Commission on Unemployment Compensation.
+The 1990–1991 recession produced a similar story arc: UI performed poorly, and Congress determined it needed reform and created the Advisory Commission on Unemployment Compensation.
 The ACUC released its final report (PDF) in 1996, echoing the issues raised in 1980 and updating similar recommendations.
 Again, none were adopted.

 Instead, each time the U.S. economy went into recession, Congress extended the benefits period.
 But without actual reform, UI continued to decline.